-The current model proposes parameters and constraints that can influence the meshing of the site-network-access.
+The current model defines parameters and constraints that can influence the meshing of the site-network-access.

-The management system SHOULD honor any customer constraints.
-If a constraint is too strict and cannot be fulfilled, the management system MUST NOT provision the site and SHOULD provide relevant information to the user.
+The management system MUST honor all customer constraints, or if a constraint is too strict and cannot be fulfilled, the management system MUST NOT provision the site and MUST provide information to the user about which constraints could not be fulfilled.
 How the information is provided is out of scope for this document.
 Whether or not to relax the constraint would then be left up to the user.